influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/influxql/functions/technical-analysis.md

     name: Technical analysis
     parent: influxql-functions
 weight: 205
+# None of these functions work yet so listing as draft
+draft: true
 ---

 Use technical analysis functions to apply algorithms to your time series data.